Hierarchical Side-Tuning for Vision Transformers: Efficiency Analysis

 To evaluate the inference efficiency of various PETL methods, we present GPU latency in this section.
-In Table~\ref{tab:eff_cls}, we offer a comparison of inference speeds on the classification benchmark.
+In Table~\ref{tab:eff_cls}, we compare inference speeds across the classification benchmark.
 Notably, all PETL methods introduce varying degrees of inference slowdown.
-We have observed that in the case of single-batch inference, factors such as network depth and the inclusion of additional network units have a more pronounced impact on GPU latency.
-Conversely, for multi-batch inference, the critical factor affecting GPU latency is the number of tokens input to the Transformer.
-For instance, when employing a batch size of 1 in VPT, the latency remains nearly equivalent to that of full fine-tuning.
-However, with batch sizes of 32 or 128, there is a significant impact on latency.
-Regarding HST, due to the incorporation of a hierarchical side network, it demands greater computational resources, which consequently results in slightly slower inference speeds compared to other PETL methods.
-However, these results stem from a serial calculation process rather than a parallel one.
-Specifically, when the output of a ViT block is computed, it awaits the completion of the corresponding Side block calculation before proceeding to the next one.
-In reality, there is no need for the calculation of the subsequent ViT block to wait for the Side block's computation, and ViT and HSN calculations can be executed in parallel.
-Hence, by employing targeted parallel computing methods, the inference speed of HST can be substantially enhanced
+We have observed that for single-batch inference, factors such as network depth and the inclusion of additional network units significantly impact GPU latency.
+Conversely, in multi-batch inference, the critical factor affecting GPU latency is the number of tokens input into the Transformer.
+For example, employing a batch size of 1 in VPT results in latency nearly equivalent to that of full fine-tuning.
+However, with batch sizes of 32 or 128, latency significantly increases.
+Regarding HST, the incorporation of a hierarchical side network demands greater computational resources, consequently resulting in slightly slower inference speeds compared to other PETL methods.
+However, our approach potentially accelerates inference speed through optimized parallel computation.
+Specifically, our method facilitates concurrent computation, allowing calculations in both the ViT network and the HSN to progress independently.
+The HSN can compute simultaneously using various ViT output features obtained during the ViT's forward process.
+Therefore, as shown in Table~\ref{tab:eff_cls}, by employing targeted parallel computing methods through practical engineering optimization, the inference speed of HST can be substantially enhanced.